 When it comes to basketball-shaped foods, nature provides some suitably round ingredients—brussels sprouts, sort of; baby new potatoes; globe grapes—but it may be easier to take matters into your own hands.
 You can make anything into a meatball, so that covers the main course, should you desire a full meal.
-But here are some ideas for party-perfect spherical snacks that are good for pretty much any occasion, NCAA related or not.
-However, fair warning: there happens to be a lot of cheese in this lineup, both literally and figuratively.
+But here are some ideas for party-perfect spherical snacks that are good for pretty much any occasion, basketball-related or not, but especially great for watching NCAA games!

 You can always skip the cheese in these if you prefer, or swap it out for something else like chopped sun-dried tomatoes or olives, but either way, hummus provides a perfect assist.
 Get our Feta Stuffed Falafel recipe.

 plays bites.
-Get the recipe.
+Get the Meatballs in Enchilada Sauce (Albondigas) recipe.